Hackbright-Covid-19-Hackathon/hack-covid-19/README.md

 **BestNeighbor** was built by a team of recent software engineering academy grads.
 Below are their profiles:

 - [**Johanna Kinsler**](https://www.linkedin.com/in/johanna-kinsler-76562463/) is a former automotive engineer and project manager turned software engineer.
 She is passionate about using data in decision making.
-She is looking for work in Full stack, back end, and data engineering.
+She is looking for work in full stack, back end, and data engineering.

 - [**Nichole Reyes**](https://www.linkedin.com/in/nicholereyes/) is a software engineer with 5 years of mechanical and project engineering experience.
 She's now in search of software engineering opportunities in a mission driven company.